tilt-dev/tilt.build/docs/rollout/adoption-goals.md

 layout: rollout
 ---

-Set Adoption goals.
+Set adoption goals.
 If you want to improve AppDev experience, instead of a goal like "Tilt is available to AppDev" it's best to set a goal like "X Tilt adoption by AppDev".
 Framing goals like this can be risky and scary because you can't achieve them alone: even if you write perfect code, you need others to change what they do.
 It's worth doing this because:

 * Adoption matters.
 A tool isn't useful until it's used.
 You probably want to improve your teammates' experience and you can only do that once they adopt Tilt.
 * Adoption teaches.
 As more people bring their experience to bear, you'll find more ways to improve the experience.